ItayElf/randpg/README.md

 [![pub package](https://img.shields.io/pub/v/randpg.svg)](https://pub.dev/packages/randpg)

-Randpg is a package for generating random rpg entities like npcs, settlements and even worlds.
+Randpg is a package for generating many random entities for rpg fantasy games, from names and npcs to entire worlds!
+Many of the features in this package can be expanded, such as adding other races or types of settlements, to add along side the existing types.

 *This package is still in development and some versions might not be backwards compatible before v1.0.0.*